Have you ever played with water beads? They’re slippery, squishy, and a surprisingly fun and addictive sensory experience for kids of all ages.

 Supplies for Water Bead Sensory Experience

 - Water Beads: I found ours in the floral section at JoAnn Fabrics, but if you can’t find them near you, you can easily find them on Amazon.
+This set is a great deal: Almost 4000 water beads for under $7.

 I set up our DIY light table and then N filled the top with about 1/2″ of water.